-When you make a query to Algolia, but the server that receives it lacks the processing power to handle it, that query is marked as degraded.
+When you make a query to Algolia and the server that receives it lacks the processing power to handle it, that query is marked as degraded.

 We use degraded queries to increase the search capacity of servers during a request spike.
-This has little impact on the relevance of the first results, but a bigger one on exhaustiveness.
-What it means for your end users is that they still get relevant results, but not as many as they usually would.
+This has little impact on the relevance of the first results, but it does effect exhaustiveness.
+What it means for your end users is that they still get relevant results, but not as many as they would if the query was not degraded.

 Algolia directly handles query degradation; you cannot change the way it works or disable it.